Quantitative Transversal Theorems in the Plane: Abstract

 \section{Abstract}

-Hadwiger's theorem is a variant of Helly-type theorems involving common transversals to families of convex sets instead of common intersections.
-In this paper, we obtain a quantitative version of Hadwiger's theorem on the plane: given an ordered family of pairwise disjoint and compact convex sets in $\mathbb{R}^2$ and any real-valued monotone function on convex subsets of $\mathbb{R}^2,$ if every three sets have a common transversal, respecting the order, such that the intersection of the sets with each half-plane defined by the transversal are valued at least (or at most) some constant $\alpha,$ then the entire family has a common transversal with the same property.
-Unlike previous generalizations of Hadwiger's theorem, we prove that disjointness is necessary for the quantitative case.
-We also prove colorful versions of our results.
+{Hadwiger's theorem is a Helly-type theorem involving common transversals to families of convex sets instead of common intersections.
+Subsequently, Pollack and Wenger identified a necessary and sufficient condition, called a consistent $k$-ordering, for the existence of a hyperplane transversal for sets in $\mathbb{R}^d$.
+We obtain a quantitative generalization of Hadwiger's theorem in $\mathbb{R}^2$, showing that compact convex sets in $\mathbb{R}^2$ with a quantitative version of consistent ordering have a transversal satisfying quantitative requirements.
+Our proof generalizes the methods in Wenger's proof of Hadwiger's theorem in $\mathbb{R}^2$.
+We also prove colorful versions of our results.}